nod-ai/ADA/redfish-exporter/README.md

 Note that SSL can be enabled using the provided dev certificate and key and `--ssl` flag.
 For more detailed usage instructions, see the [User Guide](docs/user-guide.md).

 ### Slurm Integration

+The exporter is designed to utilize Slurm APIs from version `0.0.39`.
+Please follow these instructions only if you wish to use APIs from a different version.
+Keep in mind that the code generator may not function properly with older versions.
+If you prefer to stick with the `0.0.39` APIs, you can skip steps 1 and 2.

 1. Follow [this](./api/README.md) guide for generating the Slurm REST API.